two female students standing undernealth flags, green butterfly with words "Migration is Beautiful," a group of international students

 SRJC Protocols and Procedures for Supporting Undocumented Students (Per Senate Bill No. 54, Assembly Bill 21, & SRJC Safe Haven Resolution)

-3. Call Sonoma/Napa Rapid Response Network Hotline at 707-800-4544.
+• Call the Sonoma/Napa Rapid Response Network Hotline

 1. Refrain from disclosing personal information concerning students, faculty, and staff, except under specified circumstances;